amireh/grunt-template-jasmine-requirejs/README.md

 If `requireConfigFile` is specified then it will be loaded first and the settings specified by this directive will be deep-merged onto those.

+### templateOptions.deferHelpers
+Type: `Boolean [default=false]`

+Indicate that helper scripts should be loaded _after_ require.js has been configured.
+This may be necessary to work around issues that come up when you try to `require([ 'some_script' ])` a script inside one of the helpers, using either a pre-defined module name, or a full path, and then you get errors similar to:

+`Error: scripterror: Illegal path or script error: ['some_script']`

+Setting `deferHelpers` to true will make sure that the helpers will be loaded only after require.js has been configured with your custom paths and shims.

+### templateOptions.defaultErrors:
+Type: `Boolean [default=false]`

+Set to true if you don't want the script to install a custom `require.onError` error handler.

 ## Sample usage